ondryaso/pi-rc522/README.md

 | RST            | 7         | 22               | GPIO25       |
 | 3.3V           | 8         | 1                | 3V3          |

-You can connect SDA pin also to CE1 (GPIO7, pin #26) and call the RFID constructor with *dev='/dev/spidev0.0'* and you can connect RST pin to any other free GPIO pin and call the constructor with *pin_rst=__BOARD numbering pin__*.
+You can also connect the SDA pin to CE1 (GPIO7, pin #26) and call the RFID constructor with *dev='/dev/spidev0.1'* and you can connect RST pin to any other free GPIO pin and call the constructor with *pin_rst=__BOARD numbering pin__*.

 __NOTE:__ For RPi A+/B+/2/3 with 40 pin connector, SPI1/2 is available on top of SPI0.
 Kernel 4.4.x or higher and *dtoverlay* configuration is required.
 For SPI1/2, *pin_ce=__BOARD numbering pin__* is required.